Amp Up Your Health with Seafood

 The guidelines are a dense and technical 204 pages, not exactly a fun read (even if you’ve been getting your brain food!).
 We dove in and pulled out the most interesting information about “the total package of nutrients that seafood provides” and how it can help you feel and look your best.

-Skinner Jeans, Stronger Heart
+Skinnier Jeans, Stronger Heart

 Studies have shown seafood has positive impacts on hearts and waistlines.
 Diets that include seafood are associated with a reduced risk of cardiovascular disease and a reduced risk of obesity.
 And, in even better news, eating seafood with EPA and DHA omega-3 fatty acids is associated with reduced cardiac deaths—even among those with cardiovascular disease.